marxin/texi2rst-generated/sphinx/cpp/header-files/include-operation.rst

 the file.

-To avoid confusion, it is best if header files contain only complete syntactic units-function declarations or definitions, type declarations, etc.
+To avoid confusion, it is best if header files contain only complete syntactic units---function declarations or definitions, type declarations, etc.

 The line following the :samp:`#include` directive is always treated as a